-The Coal Authority ("The Authority") manages the effects of past coal mining, including subsidence damage claims which are not the responsibility of licensed coal mine operators.
+The Mining Remediation Authority, the trading name of the Coal Authority since November 2024, ("The Authority") manages the effects of past coal mining, including subsidence damage claims which are not the responsibility of licensed coal mine operators.
 It deals with mine water pollution and other mining legacy issues.
 It also owns, on behalf of the country, the majority of the subsurface coal mining infrastructure in Britain, and licenses coal mining and access to our property.